 Some of the restrictions flow from the regime of the influential Financial Action Task Force (FATF), an inter-governmental body that sets standards for states on combating money laundering and terrorist financing.
 The Coalition provides in-depth, evidence-based research, raises awareness, and engages successfully in dialogue with the FATF.
 It also provides organizations a platform to exchange experience and learn about the FATF standards and processes in order to be able to engage and react on a national level.

 Eastern Partnership Civil Society Forum (EaP CSF) aims to strengthen civil society in the Eastern Partnership countries – Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Civil Society Forum is an annual meeting of EaP and EU CSOs, which fosters cooperation and exchange of experiences, as well as gives space to policy dialogue between CSOs and the EU and to promote conducive environment for civil society in the region.
+Civil Society Forum is an annual meeting of EaP and EU CSOs, which fosters cooperation and exchange of experiences, as well as gives space to policy dialogue between CSOs and the EU and to promote a conducive environment for civil society in the region.
 ECNL has participated in the EaP CSF meetings from 2012 as a delegate from the EU.

 ESELA is an international network of social enterprise experts with an aim to further a better understanding of the laws and regulation affecting social entrepreneurship.
 ESELA promotes the development and growth of social enterprise economy across Europe.
 ESELA seeks to provide a forum for thought leadership, collaboration, networking and knowledge-sharing.